An illustrated account of human movement, travel, exploration, and scientific discovery-from the first trade networks in...

 Enjoy a Grand Tour of your own on a trip to see the Eternal City's ancient sights, like the monumental Colosseum or breathtaking Sistine Chapel.
 Or, take in one or two of the other Italian cities visited by the English aristocracy, from art-filled Florence to relaxed Naples.

 Experience classical Rome and step inside the iconic Colosseum; experience the religious Rome and visit Vatican City, a ...

 One of the world's most famous trade routes, the Silk Road linked China to the Middle East and Europe.

-The road was not composed of a single highway, but was instead a web of different routes stretching around 7,000 kms (4,300 miles) across Asia.
-Each year, thousands of merchants from Constantinople, Cairo and Damascus traversed these long and often arduous paths in search of sumptuous silks and exotic spices.
+The road was not composed of a single highway, but was instead a web of different routes stretching around 4,300 miles (7,000 kms) across Asia.
+Each year, thousands of merchants from Constantinople, Cairo, and Damascus traversed these long and often arduous paths in search of sumptuous silks and exotic spices.

-The Silk Road's most well-known traveller was undoubtedly Marco Polo, whose account of his travels to China from Venice, as well as his time at the court of Kublai Khan, remain popular to this day.
-And Polo wasn't the only one to recount his journey – the Italian merchant Francesco Pegoletti wrote a detailed guidebook to the route in the 14th century, full of useful tips and tricks for navigating the route.
+The Silk Road's most well-known traveler was undoubtedly Marco Polo, whose account of his travels to China from Venice, as well as his time at the court of Kublai Khan, remain popular to this day.
+And Polo wasn't the only one to recount his journey —the Italian merchant Francesco Pegolotti wrote a detailed guidebook to the route in the 14th century, full of useful tips and tricks for navigating the route.

 For a taste of the Silk Road, set a course for Xi’an in China.
 This bustling city was an important destination on the ancient trade route.
 Visit today to admire Xi’an’s Ming-era city walls and extraordinary Terracotta Army.